osxmidi/LinVst/README.md

 FM8

-Line 6 Helix Native (msvcr120.dll and gdiplus.dll overrides)
+Line 6 Helix Native (msvcr120.dll and gdiplus.dll overrides) (copy and paste username and password into the registration window)

 TH3 Amp Sim